jeremydbean/toc/README.md

-Please see the WIKI for building documents.
+Please see the WIKI for building documents and Raspberry Pi install info.

 CURRENT REPORTED BUGS: